MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 You can configure the following tags settings to control how tags are used across your organization.

 1. In the left navigation of the Microsoft Teams admin center, click **Org-wide settings** > **Teams settings**.
-2. Under **Targeting**, set the following, depending on the needs of your organization.
+2. Under **Tagging**, set the following, depending on the needs of your organization.

 - **Team owner can override who can apply tags**: When this is turned on, team owners can allow or disallow members to apply tags in team settings.
 - **Members can add additional tags**: